-The rest contains my writings (some with members of the Renewables Infrastructure Group of Hove Civic Society and Transition Brighton and Hove) on eco energy issues, peak fuel and other resources, and on climate catastrophe.
+The rest contains my writings on eco energy issues, peak fuel and other resources, and on climate catastrophe.
+Some are with members of the Renewables Infrastructure Group of Hove Civic Society and Transition Brighton and Hove.

 1. FTR, Forestation, Two child families, Renewable energy - three solutions to climate catastrophe.
 We must act decisively on climate catastrophe.